PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 05:44:07
+Last updated: 2024-04-07 05:44:43
-Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson